Registration for '23-'24 Live Online Classes is open! Interested in learning more? Schedule a free consultation with an expert today!

 Consideration 1: Changing Sequence Because You Think a Different Year is Easier

-I have been asked about Omnibus I and II a lot.
+I have been asked a lot about Omnibus I and II.
 I know that some people think that Omnibus II is easier.
-I don’t see it and that has not been my experience at school.
-Ancient works might feel a little less accessible, but the medieval stuff in Omnibus II is not a cake walk either.
+I don’t see it, and that hasn't been my experience at school.
+Ancient works might feel a little less accessible, but the medieval stuff in Omnibus II is not a cakewalk either.

 Changing the sequence when you think something is easier, however, might be a positive move, but ask yourself: why are you changing the sequence?
-Be careful that you are not changing it because you want to avoid hard stuff.
-If you consistently, apply this principle your child or students will never build the reading muscles that they need.
-That said, you must take the student or students’ abilities into account.
-Always keep pushing, but don’t push more than your child or class can bear!
+Be careful not to change it because you want to avoid hard stuff.
+If you consistently apply this principle, your child or students will never build the reading muscles that they need.
+That said, you must consider the student or students’ abilities.
+Always keep pushing, but don’t push more than your child can bear!

 Consideration 2: Changing Sequence Because You Think a Different Year is More Accessible/Important